 is the one-page resume rule dead? by Alison Green on May 13, 2015 An awful lot of people have internalized the old rule that your resume can only be one page and go through incredible contortions to keep their resumes to one page, even when they have years of experience.
 Other people apparently have never heard that they should think about resume length at all and thus create resumes of incredible length, offering up their professional history told as a novella.
 Who is right?
 Who is wrong?
 Is anyone right?
 What are the rules on resume length these days?
 You can read my take on this over at Inc. today, where where I’m revisiting letters that have been buried in the archives here from years ago (and often updating/expanding my answers to them).
-You may also like:how far back should your resume go?can you leave dates of employment off your resume?here's the right way to format your resume { 115 comments }
+You may also like:how far back should your resume go?can you leave dates of employment off your resume?how to write a resume that doesn't suck { 115 comments }

 PEBCAK* May 13, 2015 at 12:39 pm If you’re handing out paper copies, a two-sided resume looks way cleaner than two pages stapled, IMO.